nus-cs2103-AY2021S1/tp/docs/team/seantaysl.md

     * Justification: This feature improves the User Experience of the Trackr significantly.
     * Highlights: This feature required analysis and understanding of UI components and CSS features.
 Creation of new CSS file for Trackr was also necessary.
-    * Credits: The new Trackr CSS file was based off the original DarkTheme.
+    * Credits: The new Trackr CSS file is based off the original DarkTheme.

 * **New Feature:** Added ability to display current View.
     * What it does: Allows user to see which display they are currently at on the top of Trackr.